 Equal Opportunity in Educational Programs and Activities and Non-Harassment

 The University of Vermont and State Agricultural College is committed to a policy of equal educational opportunity.
-The University therefore prohibits discrimination on the basis of unlawful criteria such as race, color, religion, national or ethnic origin, age, sex, sexual orientation, marital status, disability, or gender identity or expression, as those terms are defined under applicable law, in admitting students to its programs and facilities and in administering its admissions policies, educational policies, scholarship and loan programs, athletic programs, and other institutionally administered programs or activities made available to students at the University.
+The University therefore prohibits discrimination on the basis of unlawful criteria such as race, color, religion, national origin, ethnicity, shared ancestry, age, sex, sexual orientation, marital status, disability, or gender identity or expression, as those terms are defined under applicable law, in admitting students to its programs and facilities and in administering its admissions policies, educational policies, scholarship and loan programs, athletic programs, and other institutionally administered programs or activities made available to students at the University.

 Educational Programs and Activities (PDF)